Independent gas transporters

 They collaborate with developers and contractors to establish the gas network infrastructure for new projects, such as housing estates or business parks.

-2. Operation and Maintenance
+2. Operation and maintenance

 Once operational, IGTs transport gas from the national grid or other networks to end consumers.
 They do this by maintaining the safety and efficiency of their pipelines via routine checks, emergency response, repairs, and ensuring compliance with health and safety standards.